codemod-com/docs/blog/2023-8-23dream-migration/index.md

 ---

 Code migration projects are crucial for making codebases secure and performant and keeping users and developers happy.
-However, they are often tedious and error-prone, especially for larger codebases. **As generative AI speeds up code creation and more companies end up with massive codebases, migration campaigns can go from difficult to downright impossible without proper infrastructure**.
+However, they are often tedious and error-prone, especially for larger codebases.
+As generative AI speeds up code creation and more companies end up with massive codebases, migration campaigns can go from difficult to downright impossible without proper infrastructure.
 For more on evolving large codebases, read this informative [article by Google](https://abseil.io/resources/swe-book/html/ch22.html).

 Fortunately, there is a solution: **codemods!** These code automation bots automate a vast amount of coding for large migrations.
 Tech giants such as Meta, Google, and Uber, who have the luxury of hiring top programming language experts, have long automated their migration campaigns with the help of codemods and the infrastructure around them.